-They offer their best deals to their members (it’s free to join), but you don’t have to become a member to use the site.
+While there’s a free membership available that includes special deals, being a member isn’t required to use the site.
 If you don’t want to join, just be sure to select “Continue As Guest” when prompted to log in.
 You can also save money by keeping an eye out for discounts and coupon codes right on the site.

-Since this site caters to youth travel offering accommodations like hostels, the prices you see are per person, not per room!
-I found that even when looking at a hotel and not a hostel, the prices listed were still per person.
+Since this site caters to youth travel and offers lots of hostels, the prices you see are per person, not per room!
+We found that even when looking at a hotel and not a hostel, the prices listed were still per person.

 Also, be sure to pay attention to the details of your booking — change and cancellation policies will vary by location.

-- You don’t have to be a student to book hotels through the site.
+- You don’t have to be a student to book most hotels through the site

-UNiDAYS is a website that provides information and discounts for all types of products and services including Home, Fashion, Health & Fitness, Beauty, Lifestyle, Food, Tech, and Travel.
+UNiDAYS is a website that provides information and discounts for all types of products and services including Fashion, Health & Fitness, Beauty, Lifestyle, Food & Drink, Technology, and Sports & Media.

 Pros and Cons of UNiDays